pmikstacki/bsharp/docs/analysis/overview.md

 # Analysis Framework Overview

 The BSharp analysis framework provides a comprehensive suite of tools for analyzing C# code at various levels of detail.
-As part of the BSharp compiler project, it is built on top of the robust parser infrastructure and offers insights into code structure, quality, dependencies, and maintainability.
-These analysis capabilities support both the compilation process and standalone code analysis tools.
+It is built on top of the BSharp parser infrastructure and offers insights into code structure, quality, dependencies, and maintainability.
+These capabilities support standalone analysis tools and editor/CI integrations.

 ## Analysis Architecture